We will be going in-depth, analyzing the best safety razors in this guide.

 Relatively speaking, these razors are the cheapest in the market because it is easy to manufacture and mass produce compared to other types.

-To give you how it works, think of a guillotine – an ancient tool for executing convicted felons.
+To give you an idea of how it works, think of a guillotine – an ancient tool for executing convicted felons.

 The sharp end of a guillotine isn’t straight but has a slight angle.
 This is by design because if it were straight, it wouldn’t be as efficient.

-The same principle works of this razor, the angled blade slices facial hair instead of chopping making it more efficient giving you a close shave with less passes.
+The same principle works of this razor; the angled blade slices facial hair instead of chopping, making it more efficient, giving you a close shave with fewer passes.

-The typical safety razor has a closed comb that protects skin from direct blade contact.
+The standard safety razor has a closed comb that protects the skin from direct blade contact.

 An open comb razor has a slightly different design.
-Instead of a full safety bar it uses an open comb design where the ends are open.
-This design looks like a comb hence the term “open comb”.
+Instead of a full safety bar, it uses an open comb design that looks like, well, a comb; hence the term “open comb.”

 The tweak exposes more of the blade to give a more aggressive shave.